World Lindy Hop Day Workshops

 Proceeds for the day will be donated to the Black Lindy Hoppers Fund.

-• Full day – $75 – nearly 4 hours of workshops + includes community Pizza Lunch!
+• Full day – $75 – nearly 4 hours of workshops AND includes community Pizza Lunch!

 • Workshop #1 only – $25 includes community Pizza Lunch!